How To Use Yoga Props, According to Experts

 To Support your at-home practice.

 For almost a year now, yogis have had to continue their practices by streaming from home.
-This has meant missing out on the collective energy of our classmates, the convenience of temperature- and humidity-controlled studios, and the absence of their favorite yoga teachers.
-In addition to providing moral support, and guiding students through the series of postures that make up a class, yoga instructors perform individualized adjustments and tweaks to the body that help deepen stretches, allowing the body to build muscle memory and strength over time.
-The adjustments they make also ensure that yogis hold the postures as intended, with adequate support provided to their bodies.
+Unfortunately, this has meant missing out on the collective energy of our classmates, the convenience of temperature- and humidity-controlled studios, and the absence of their favorite yoga teachers.
+In addition to providing moral support and guiding students through the series of postures that make up a class, yoga instructors perform individualized adjustments and tweaks to the body that help deepen stretches, allowing the body to build muscle memory and strength over time.
+Their adjustments also ensure that yogis hold the postures as intended, with adequate support provided to their bodies.
 Until studios reopen, the use of yoga props could help make up for some of what’s been lacking by way of providing physical support.

 Why Use a Yoga Prop?